deislabs/wasi-experimental-http/readme.md

 ```

 The Wasmtime implementation also enables allowed domains - an optional and
-configurable list of domains or hosts that guest modules are allowed to make.
-If
+configurable list of domains or hosts that guest modules are allowed to send
-`None` is passed, guest modules are allowed to access any domain or host.
+requests to.
+If `None` is passed, guest modules are allowed to access any domain
-connections to.
-(Note that the hosts passed MUST have the protocol also
+or host.
+(Note that the hosts passed MUST have the protocol also specified -
-specified - i.e. `https://my-domain.com`, or `http://192.168.0.1`, and if making
+i.e. `https://my-domain.com`, or `http://192.168.0.1`, and if making requests to
-requests to a subdomain, the subdomain MUST be in the allowed list.
-See the the
+a subdomain, the subdomain MUST be in the allowed list.
+See the the library
-library tests for more examples).
+tests for more examples).

 Note that the Wasmtime version currently supported is
 [0.24](https://docs.rs/wasmtime/0.24.0/wasmtime/).